hguo/ftk/docs/cylinder2D.md

 ## Visualize the outputs

 Open `cylinder2d.vti` and `cylinder2d.vtp` with ParaView.
-You may also download this ParaView state file to reproduce the visualization, given that both `.vti` and `.vtp` are reachable by ParaView: [cylinder2D.pvsm](pvsm/cylinder2D.pvsm).
+You may also download this ParaView state file to reproduce the visualization, given that both output files are reachable by ParaView: [cylinder2D.pvsm](pvsm/cylinder2D.pvsm).